Swimming is for Everyone

 Water Acclimation, Water Movement, and Water Stamina

 Students are taught the recommended skills for all to have around water including safe water habits, underwater exploration, and how to swim to safety and exit in the event of falling into a body of water.
-Activities, games, and drills, geared to reinforce learning, are utilized heavily as students progress in these skill-based swimming lessons.
+Instructors use activities, games, and drills that are geared to reinforce learning to aid student progress in these skill-based swimming lessons.